 The book is now being adapted into a script…think Coccoon meets Ready Player One!

-On the brink of selling her house to pay for her medical care, a forgotten 40-year-old augmented reality game provides the answer to all Lauren’s problems.
-The only thing that stands in her way is an ambitious programmer and the Amazetech corporation who threaten to close the games’ profitable loophole.
+On the brink of losing everything, a forgotten 40-year-old augmented reality game provides the answer to a generation forced into poverty.
+The only thing that stands in their way is an ambitious programmer and a greedy pharmaceutical company who threaten to close the games’ profitable loophole.

 DEALING WITH IT…